There are two applications you must complete to apply to the program:

 - The Pharmacy College Admissions Test (PCAT) if required.
 For fall 2019 application the test must be taken on or before January 4, 2019.

 Note: We will accept applications with coursework in progress.
 Five of the eight math and science prerequisites must be completed by the end of December.
 However, all prerequisites must be completed at the time of enrollment.
 You must submit an official transcript documenting the final grade earned in any prerequisite class that was in progress when you submitted your application.
 Please read through the application materials carefully.
 Any mistakes or omissions will result in a delay in processing your application.

 It is expected that interviews for the Roseman University of Health Sciences, College of Pharmacy will continue until April.
 The Admissions Office will contact selected applicants by phone or email to schedule an interview date and time.
 Therefore, it is essential that you notify the Admissions Office if you change your address, phone number or e-mail address after you submit your application.

 The Office of Admission will notify you of its decision by the end of May.

 Applicant Code of Conduct Policy

-The Director of Admissions and Student Affairs reserves the right to adjust an applicant’s admissions status, disqualify an applicant from admissions consideration or rescind an offer of admission at Roseman should the applicant violate the PharmCAS Applicant Code of Conduct and/or demonstrate a lack of professionalism during the admissions process.
+The Assistant Dean of Admissions and Student Affairs reserves the right to adjust an applicant’s admissions status, disqualify an applicant from admissions consideration or rescind an offer of admission at Roseman should the applicant violate the PharmCAS Applicant Code of Conduct and/or demonstrate a lack of professionalism during the admissions process.